MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/navigationview.md

 When in Top mode, does nothing.

 **Down Arrow**:
-When in Left mode or Flyout, moves focus the item directly below the item currently in focus; note that the items do not need to be visually adjecent, focus will move from the last item in the pane's list to the settings item.
+When in Left mode or Flyout, moves focus the item directly below the item currently in focus; note that the items do not need to be visually adjacent, focus will move from the last item in the pane's list to the settings item.
 When in Top mode, does nothing.

 **Right Arrow**: